GermanZero-de/localzero-monitoring/README.md

 ### How to install the dev environment

 - Windows only: Install WSL (Windows Subsystem for Linux) with `wsl --install` (See <https://learn.microsoft.com/en-us/windows/wsl/setup/environment>)
+  - Note: The Microsoft setup description says that Build 20262 is required.
+That seems to be a prerelease build number from 2020 or 2021.
+Windows 10 22H2 with build number 19045 works.
 - Windows only: Use the WSL shell for all commands from here on.
 (For vscode see below.)
 - Install python version 3.10 or greater, e.g. with "`sudo apt install python3`".
 - Install venv, e.g. with "`sudo apt install python3-venv`" (the version needs to match the python version).